MATRIX-02/NomNomFoods/README.md

 - **Custom Hooks**: Enhancing resusability and maintaining clean, modular code
 - **React Router Dom**: Smooth routing and navigation

-## Disclaimer
-Currently the swiggy API is causing CORS error due to which fetching API gives error.
-Currently you can only fetch API on localhost due to CORS limitations.

 ## Ready to Explore?
 ### Prerequisites